-volunteers to make new experiences and gain new competences
+56% volunteers to gain new competences

 Respondents also seem to understand their personal development as one core output of volunteering activities: "To make new experiences" or "To gain new competences" was stated by 58% and 56% of the volunteers.
 Social reasons such as "To meet new people" or "To increase my network" are the next most given answers but with significantly lower shares (17% and 15%).